 Business headshots are an important piece of conveying a message of professionalism to other businesses and clients.
 Since I own my own business, near the top of my list was getting some great headshots of myself to use on all social channels.
 Sometimes, I will write blog posts or have an email newsletter (signup below) where I want a great photo to be shown.
 I have seen too many websites that have staff photos that are obviously poorly cropped photos taken from Facebook or Instagram taken at night or from a bad profile pic on a night out and I didn’t want to look unprofessional like that at all.
 So I was lucky to find Matt Reese photography in town that would be able to take a headshot for me but do I really need professional headshots?

-When you’re looking for something that’s professional that can be displayed on a business website or business card it really helps to have a professional look for people to take you seriously.
+When you’re looking for something that’s professional and can be displayed on a business website, business card, or online like linkedin, it really helps to have a professional look for people to take you seriously.
 It is said that the details really make the difference, this is essential in today’s digital age when you have such a brief moment to catch people’s attention and respect.
 The truth is, you already made your first impression online.
 If you don’t have a presence, then you are missing out.
 If you are online but things aren’t quite professional, people will move on to the next person.
 Showing yourself professionally is your first impression, so make it count.
+It is possible to use your phone if you have a top-shelf camera phone like the iPhone 12 Max or Google Pixel 5 or better but lighting is almost more important as is framing and all the key elements that make professional photos look so professional.
+You can always tell the difference between phone photos and professionally taken photos.

 How to choose a headshot photographer